-Kenneth Scott: Mr. Scott retired as a partner of PricewaterhouseCoopers in Vancouver in 2018, where his engagements included mining companies with international operations, such as SSR Mining, Lundin Gold, B2Gold and Teck Resources.
-Mr. Scott's regulatory experience includes a leadership role on engagements selected by either the firm's internal audit quality review process or by the Canadian Public Accountability Board.
-Mr. Scott holds a Canadian Chartered Professional Accountant (CPA) designation and he is the Chief Financial Officer of Sierra Madre Gold and Silver Ltd (TSXV).
-Paul Gruner: Mr. Gruner is the CEO for Tłįchǫ Investment Corporation, which is the investment arm of the Tłįchǫ First Nation and the territory where the Yellowknife Lithium project is located.
+Paul Gruner: Mr. Gruner is the CEO for Tłįchǫ Investment Corporation, which is the investment arm of the Tłįchǫ First Nation.
 He previously served as the CEO for Det'on Cho Management LP, the economic arm of the Yellowknives Dene First Nation in the Northwest Territories, and the Tahltan Nation Development Corporation, the economic arm of the Tahltan Nation.
-While Mr. Gruner has not served on the audit committee of a public company previously he has experience dealing with and reviewing financial statements and accounting issues for significant private enterprises and will be assisted by the other members of the Audit Committee, the Company's CFO, as well as the Company's auditor.
+While Mr. Gruner has not served on the audit committee of a public company previously, he has experience dealing with and reviewing financial statements and accounting issues for significant private enterprises and will be assisted by the other members of the Audit Committee, the Company's CFO, as well as the Company's auditor.